Quietwood Series: 1971–1973 Sunset homes in Livermore

 Floor plan of the Quietwood Magnolia model, featuring 3 bedrooms, 2 bathrooms, and a distinctive round kitchen design.

 4. The Nandina - 4 bedrooms, 2 bathrooms, 1,674 sq. ft.
-With an extra bedroom and open common areas, the Nandina appealed to larger families or work-from-home pioneers.
+Great for larger families or home office needs.

 Quietwood today